 Cancer Charities and World Cancer Day

-As part of our support for cancer charities, Cowbridge Comprehensive School will be holding a World Cancer Day on the 2nd February 2018.
+As part of our support for cancer charities, Cowbridge Comprehensive School will be holding a World Cancer Day on the 4th February 2020.
 Through a cake sale on this date, we will be raising money for various cancer charities.
-The charities we will be supporting are Macmillan, Marie Curie, Latch (in memory of Jack Griffiths) and Cancer Research UK.
+The charities we will be supporting are Macmillan, Marie Curie, Latch (in memory of Jack Griffiths), Myeloma UK, The Little Princess Trust and Cancer Research UK.

-During this week and throughout February and March 2018, we will also be selling Marie Curie daffodils.
+During this week and throughout February and March 2020, we will also be selling Marie Curie daffodils.
 The Cancer Charities committee will also be showing presentations in assemblies about World Cancer Day and how pupils can show their support.
-Support for cancer charities is already being shown by Cowbridge Comprehensive pupil Lowri Parsons Year 9.
-Lowri is organising a fun run to raise money for Macmillan.
+Support for cancer charities has already being shown by Cowbridge Comprehensive pupil Lowri Parsons and her family.
+Lowri has organised many events to raise money for Macmillan.

 CCS Supporting Atlantic Pacific Charity

 The aim of the DFC School Committee is to form links with the local town committee, to make Cowbridge a place that is considerate of those living with Dementia and their carers.
 The committee strives to educate pupils attending CCS regarding Dementia.
 We hope to ensure that the younger generation have a positive impact on supporting those in our community living with Dementia inside and also outside of school.

 We meet monthly as a school committee to check we are developing on our current projects and we are always creating new ideas on how to positively help the community when facing Dementia.
 We strengthen our links with the local committee by attending their meetings where we share our ideas and discuss ways in which the school can become involved.